 If any sought admittance there/Save king or prince or millionaire

 Oh, may mine be a friendly door/May all who cross the threshold o’er

 Within, find sweet content and rest/And know each was a welcome guest.”

--There is a neon sign, probably a foot wide and six feet tall (but I am quite bad at estimating sizes of things) that says “Clifton’s” in the lobby.
-Underneath is a sign that says, “Clifton’s Historic Neon.
+-On the lowest floor by the restrooms is a neon light behind a pane of plexiglass.
+It’s not a sign that says anything, just a sort of zigzag of old neon piping.
+Nearby is a sign that says, “Clifton’s Historic Neon.
 This neon is the oldest continuously active neon light in the world.
 It was installed in the mid-1930’s by Clifford Clinton when he created Clfiton’s Brookdale, and was discovered hidden in a wall in 2012–still lit–after having been covered in plywood and plaster when the building was remodeled in 1949.”
-I find the idea of the sign humming away behind a wall for all those years oddly thrilling.
+I find the idea of the neon humming away behind a wall for all those years oddly thrilling.

 -Right inside the doors is a little two-wheel cart and a chalkboard sign.
 On the sign, someone had written, “Thank you for visiting Clifton’s.
 Make Today Extraordinary!”